jljlpch/jsonparser/README.md

    var parser = require('jsonparser')

-Pass the JSON object and path to the evalaute(arg1, arg2) as arg1 and arg2 respectively,
+Pass the JSON object and path to the function evalaute(arg1, arg2) as arg1 and arg2 respectively,

 For example you can evaluate myPath on myObject as follow
 ```json